yorevs/homesetup/docs/SHOWCASE.md

 Out-of-the-box, HomeSetup provides several plug-ins that extend its capabilities:

+- **ASK**: A tool to provide AI answers for your HomeSetup questions.
+- **FIREBASE**: A manager for integrating HomeSetup with Firebase.
 - **HSPM**: A tool for managing your development tools using installation and uninstallation recipes.
-- **FIREBASE**: A manager for integrating HomeSetup with Firebase.
+- **SETTINGS**: A settings manager allowing you to easily changed/add/remove settings and converting them to .envrc or environment variables.
+- **SETUP**: HomeSetup initialization setup tool.
+- **STARSHIP**: The minimal, blazing-fast, and infinitely customizable prompt for any shell.
 - **UPDATER**: A HomeSetup update manager that keeps your installation up to date.
-- **SETMAN**: A settings manager allowing you to easily changed/add/remove settings and converting them to .envrc or environment variables.

 When you initially run HomeSetup, you'll start with a clean slate without any customizations.
 However, as you use the tool, you'll have the opportunity to create your own dotfiles and make tweaks to tailor the experience to your liking.